maui91/pdsnd_github/README.md

 ### Project Title
 US GIT Bikeshare
 ### Description
-Describe what your project is about and what it does
+Bikeshare project Analysis about US states
 ### Files used
 Include the files used